How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Pros: You can beat the Zoo’s higher price on peak days with these tickets.

-Cons: On off-peak and value days, when the price is lower, you should buy directly through the Zoo.
+Cons: On off-peak and value days, when prices are lower, you should buy directly from the Zoo.

 The guided bus tour at San Diego Zoo.